-- All future variable rate debt is assumed to carry a 4.0 percent interest rate.
-Future senior debt is assumed to be 40-year debt at an interest rate of approximately 5.0 percent in FY 2011, 5.5 percent in FY 2012, and 5.75 percent in subsequent fiscal years throughout the projection forecast.
+- Variable rate debt for FY 2013 is assumed to carry a 3.75 percent interest rate.
+Starting in FY 2014, all future variable rate debt is assumed to carry a 4.0 percent interest rate.
+Future senior debt is generally assumed to be 40-year debt, with the exception of FY 2012 senior debt which is expected to be 30-year debt.
+The interest rate on senior debt is assumed at approximately 5.5 percent in FY 2012, 5.75 percent in FY 2013, 6.0 percent in FY 2014, and 6.25 percent for subsequent fiscal years throughout the projection forecast.
 Historically, the Authority has varied debt repayment schedules by, for example, amortizing a 30-year bond issue using a 40-year schedule for the first ten years and a 20-year schedule for the remaining 20 years of the term of the bond. - SRF loans for water projects will carry an effective interest rate of 2.0 percent with a 20-year term.
-SRF loans for sewer projects will carry an effective interest rate of 2.5 percent with a 30-year term. - Capital costs are projected to inflate at an average annual rate of 2.5 percent for projects not yet under contract.
-This assumed inflation rate is less than what recent experience has been in the northeast and nationwide.
-It should be noted that changes to this assumption will not have a significant impact on the Authority's projected increases in total expenses over the forecast period, but will have a greater impact over the longer term. - Operating and maintenance costs for existing facilities are projected to inflate at a rate of 3.0 percent for FY 2012, and an average annual rate of 4.0 percent for all other years.
-Projects scheduled to come on-line from FY 2011 to FY 2016 are projected to have a modest impact on the Authority's total operating expenses. - Capital spending is based on the FY 2011 CIP, and it is assumed that the Authority's expenditure rate will average 85 percent of the budgeted cash expenditure rate.
+SRF loans for sewer projects will carry an effective interest rate of 2.5 percent with a 30-year term. - The Authority is assumed to earn interest income on Reserve Fund Balances and other accounts at a rate of 0.30 percent in FY 2012, 0.75 percent in FY 2013, 1.0 percent in FY 2014 and 2.5 percent in FY 2015 and beyond. - Capital costs are projected to inflate at an average annual rate of 2.5 percent for projects not yet under contract.
+This assumed inflation rate is less then what recent experience has been in the northeast and nationwide.
+It should be noted that changes to this assumption will not have a significant impact on the Authority's projected increases in total expenses over the forecast period, but will have a greater impact over the longer term. - Operating and maintenance costs for existing facilities are projected to inflate an average annual rate of 4 percent for all years.
+Projects scheduled to come on line from FY 2012 to FY 2017 are projected to have a modest cost-saving impact on the Authority's total operating expenses, due in part to alternative energy projects and a reduction in DITP asset protection costs. - Capital spending is based on the FY 2012 CIP, and it is assumed that the Authority's expenditure rate will average 85 percent of the budgeted cash expenditure rate.
 However, two-thirds of the deferred expenditures are expected to be spent three years later.
-Thus, the amount deferred in FY 2011 is added to FY 2014 anticipated CIP expenditures. - The Authority's FY 2011 CEB assumed that the Authority would no longer receive annual contributions from the Commonwealth Debt Service Assistance program.
-This will not materially affect the Authority's revenue requirements, assessments to communities, coverage compliance or its ability to collect the required revenues. - The Series B Bonds will have a total principal amount of \$150 million; slightly larger than the \$100 million issue assumed in the FY 2011 CEB.
-We have assumed that the Authority will use available Rate Stabilization funds in FY 2012, as necessary, to offset the increased debt service in FY 2012 and to maintain a FY 2012 rate increase consistent with the increase described in the Proposed FY 2012 CEB. - The Authority received \$33 million in ARRA funding distributed as SRF loan principal forgiveness.
+Thus, the amount deferred in FY 2012 is added to FY 2015 anticipated CIP expenditures. - The Authority's FY 2012 CEB assumes the receipt of \$350,000 in annual contributions from the Commonwealth Debt Service Assistance (DSA) program. - The Authority received \$33 million in stimulus funding from the American Recovery and Reinvestment Act, distributed as SRF loan principal forgiveness. - As matter of policy, the Authority will not use more the \$12 million from the Rate Stabilization Fund, the Bond Redemption Fund, or Debt Escrows in any given year.

-1.3 Rate Revenue Requirements
+5.3 Rate Revenue Requirements

-In developing projected rate revenue requirements as shown in Tables 1-1 through 1-3, we have followed the Authority's CEB format with expenditures classified as direct, indirect and capital.
+In developing projected rate revenue requirements as shown in Tables 5-1 through 5-3, we have followed the Authority's CEB format with expenditures classified as direct, indirect and capital.
 Non-rate revenue is then applied against total expenses to determine the Authority's rate revenue requirement for a particular fiscal year.

-1.3.1 Direct Expenses
+5.3.1 Direct Expenses